Search element - Quick search bar

 Mother holding crying baby

-Lactose overload is often seen in young babies when their mums make too much milk.
-They take large amounts of breastmilk and may be ‘windy’, crying or hard to settle after feeds.
+Some babies take large amounts of breastmilk and have a lot of green, frothy poos.
+They may also be windy and crying or hard to settle after feeds.

 Your baby may have more wet nappies and poos than normal in 24 hours.
 The poos may be green and frothy or explosive.

+• has green, frothy or explosive poo.
 Green poo on its own can be normal.
-Baby poo can be anything from orange to yellow to green.
 If it is dark green but in small amounts, it can be a sign of too little milk.

 What can help?